Are there any free remote desktop tools like TeamViewer?

 I’m looking for free remote desktop software alternatives to TeamViewer.
 I’ve been using TeamViewer for a while, but I’m finding the limitations of the free version frustrating for my needs.
 Can anyone recommend reliable and user-friendly options I can try instead?
 I’m open to suggestions for both personal and professional use.

 Oh, so you’ve hit the TeamViewer wall too?
 Same here.
-I was ready to throw my laptop out the window with how they kept nagging me about ‘commercial use detected’ when I was just trying to fix my mom’s ancient PC.
+I was about to throw my laptop out the window with how they kept nagging me about “commercial use detected” when I was just trying to fix my mom’s ancient PC.
 Anyway, here’s a quick rundown of some alternatives that might save your sanity:

-1. Chrome Remote Desktop - If you’re already in the Google ecosystem (and let’s be real, who isn’t), this is a super simple option.
-No fluff, no weird restrictions.
+• Chrome Remote Desktop: If you’re already in the Google ecosystem (who isn’t?), this is a simple, no-frills option.
 Just add the extension to Chrome, connect, and you’re good to go.
-Works well for basic remote access stuff.
+Works well for basic remote access.

-2. AnyDesk - Pretty lightweight and free for personal use.
-Honestly, it feels like a modern version of TeamViewer without the constant guilt trip emails.
+• AnyDesk: Lightweight and free for personal use.
+It feels like a more modern TeamViewer without the guilt-trip emails.
 Interface isn’t the prettiest, though.

-3. RustDesk - Open-source and self-hosted if you want more control.
-No corporate overlords breathing down your neck.
-You’ll have to fiddle with some settings if you want to host your own server, but it’s definitely worth a look.
+• RustDesk: Open-source and self-hosted if you want more control.
+No corporate drama, but it requires some tinkering if you want to host your own server.
+Worth a look.

-4. Microsoft Remote Desktop - If you’re on Windows machines, this might already be on your computer.
-No frills, does the job if you don’t mind some basic configuration.
+• Microsoft Remote Desktop: Already on most Windows machines.
+No frills, does the job if you don’t mind some basic setup.

 If you’re looking for alternatives, there are some hidden gems out there that nobody talks about, probably because everyone’s too busy complaining about TeamViewer.
-While @waldgeist mentioned solid ones, I’d throw in a couple more into the mix:
+While @waldgeist mentioned some solid ones, especially HelpWire, I’d throw in a couple more into the mix:

 1. DWService - Free, open-source, and works across platforms.
 It’s not flashy, but if you’re into simplicity and transparency, this is a killer option.
 No commercial-use nags either.